 At the permanency hearing the court shall determine the permanent plan for the child.
 In making such determination the court shall consult with the child, in an age-appropriate manner, the proposed permanency plan for the child.
 Such consultation may be through a report by the Department Social Worker, the Child’s attorney or a guardian ad litem whose has discussed with the child the proposed permanent plan.
 A child age 16 and over may attend the permanency hearing review.
 The Department shall use reasonable efforts to achieve the permanency plan determined by the court.
 The Department may concurrently use reasonable efforts to achieve an alternative permanent plan if the permanent plan determined by the court is reunification with the family and the goal established through the Department’s permanency planning conference is other than reunification.

 REGULATORY AUTHORITY

-110 CMR 6.00: M.G.L.c.
-18B, § 6A and c.
-119, § 29B.
+M.G.L.c.
+18B, §§ 6A,7; M.G.L.c.
+119, §§ 37 and 29B.